Skip to main content

 We hope this blog has been informative and has expanded your understanding of hiatal hernias.
 If you have lingering questions or concerns, we encourage you to reach out for more personalized advice.

 For those seeking hiatal hernia repair near Baltimore, our team at Ascension Saint Agnes Bariatric Surgery is here to assist you.
-We specialize in providing comprehensive care and effective solutions tailored to your needs.
+We specialize in providing comprehensive care and effective solutions tailored to your needs, including sleeve gastrectomy, umbilical hernia treatment, and weight loss surgery.
 Don’t hesitate to explore your options with us.
 Contact us today to learn more about how we can help you on your journey to better health!

 Read up on the diet after hernia surgery.